jirotubuyaki/ThunderBayesR/README.md

 ![equa](./readme_images/equation_2.png "eque")

-where k is a k th cluster and i is a i th data. mu$and sigma_table arguments in the "crp_gibbs" function are generating mu_k parameter for new table.
+where k is a k th cluster and i is a i th data. mu and sigma_table arguments in the "crp_gibbs" function are generating mu_k parameter for new table.

 ii) Sampling u_k for each k (k = 1,2, ・・・,∞)